Coagulation factor ix recombinant (Intravenous)

 Therapeutic Class: Antihemophilic Agent

-coagulation factor ix recombinant is to be given only by or under the supervision of your doctor or other health care professional.
+Coagulation factor ix recombinant is to be given only by or under the supervision of your doctor and is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For coagulation factor ix recombinant, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to coagulation factor ix recombinant or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of Ixinity® in children younger than 12 years of age.
 Safety and efficacy have not been established.